BIR Tax Identification Number (TIN): How to Get Your TIN

 What's the difference between TIN and TIN ID?

-Your TIN is the 12-digit number used for tax purposes.
+Your TIN is a 9-digit base number plus a 3- to 5-digit branch code, used for all tax purposes.
 The TIN ID (or TIN Card) is a physical identification card that shows your TIN.
-The TIN ID is optional - you only need the TIN number for tax transactions.
+The TIN ID is optional — you only need the TIN number itself for tax transactions.

 Important Reminders